Stefan4472/Stefans-Blog/README.md

 ## Custom Markdown Rendering

 Posts are written in Markdown, which is rendered to HTML.
-I've found that I need some extra Markdown functionality--for example, rendering images as `<figure>` elements.
-To make this possible, I modified the `markdown2` library (see [my fork](https://github.com/Stefan4472/python-markdown2)) and added some custom XML tags that get ignored during the initial Markdown-rendering process.
+I've found that I need some extra Markdown functionality--for example, rendering images as `<figure>` elements, or rendering code blocks.
+To make this possible, I created a little rendering program (the `renderer` module) that uses the `markdown2` library to render text to Markdown, and furthermore supports a few custom XML tags.

-For example, you can now add a figure to your markdown using the custom `x-image` tag:
+You can add a figure to your markdown using the custom `x-image` tag:
 ```
 <x-image>
   <path>colorwheel.png</path>